liske/snmd-core/doc/views.rst

     </rect>

 .. hint::
-    Remember that the text content of the `dect` element is interpreted as JSON notation.
+    Remember that the text content of the `dect` element is interpreted as JSON.
 The JSON syntax does **not** allow a comma after the last element within arrays or objects.
-    SNMD will not be able to use the widget if there is a JSON syntax error.
-Use the browser debugging console to check for parsing errors.
+    SNMD will not be able to use the widget if there is an JSON syntax error.
+Use your browser's debugging console to check for parsing errors if widgets do not work as expected.

-The *Object Properties* editor of *Inkscape* allows to edit the `desc` field easely.
+The *Object Properties* editor of *Inkscape* is a easy way to set the SVG element ID and edit the `desc` field to defined widgets.

 .. figure:: _static/widgets_objprops.png
    :align: center